material-motion/material-motion/specifications/context_transitions/directionality.md

 # Directionality

-Consider the following potential screens in an application:
+Consider the following potential contexts in an application:

 ```
 A    B    C
 ```

-Our application likely starts at screen A. The user can enter screen B, then screen C, then move back to screen B. Each screen change can be represented by a transition.
+Our application likely starts at context A. The user can enter context B, then context C, then move back to context B. Each context change can be represented by a transition.
 Writing out the three transitions:

 ```
 A => B